luckynrslevin/doc/ecodms/README.md

 Change the default password of the admin user `ecoSIMSAdmin`.

 Change the default password of the user `ecodms`, that also has administration privileges.
 Maybe remove the role `ecoSIMSAdmin` from the `ecodms` user, to revoke admin rights.
-In this case all administrative work has to be done with the `ecoSIMSAdmin`.
+In this case all administrative work has to be done with the `ecoSIMSAdmin` user.

 <p><br></p>